amsultan2010/abdullahosportfolio/src/content/projects/quantzoo.md

 ## Key Features

-- Event-driven, vectorized backtester with realistic fees and slippage models
+- event‑driven backtesting engine with realistic fees and slippage, walk‑forward validation, and a DuckDB persistence layer
 - PineScript-compatible strategy API to reduce translation friction
 - Walk-forward optimization and purged K-fold validation primitives
 - Real-time FastAPI streaming backend and Streamlit dashboard for live and replay modes